 1. To provide for the care, protection, and mental and physical development of children;

-2. To provide supervision, care and rehabilitation, whenever possible, in a family environment, separating the child from his or her parents only when necessary for his or her welfare or in the interest of public safety;
+2. To provide supervision, care and rehabilitation, in a family environment, whenever possible, and only separating the child from his or her parents only when necessary for his or her welfare or in the interest of public safety;

 3. To provide judicial procedures in which the parties are assured of a fair hearing, and their constitutional and other legal rights are recognized and enforced.